 Unfortunately, that doesn’t mean it’s easy to obtain a small business loan from traditional banks.
 You should still try — you’ll usually receive a lower interest rate if you can qualify.
 But if you’re like the majority of small businesses, you may come up empty.

-The Simple Dollar’s Top Picks for the Best Small Business Loans of 2019
+The Best Small Business Loans in 2020